Okay, here are the next steps for this challenge. Before you dive into them, click here to read the original guidelines for the challenge.

 Step Five: Submit the Manuscript

-Submit manuscripts to firstname.lastname@example.org with the subject line: 2014 November PAD Chapbook Challenge.
-I have a very busy inbox--so the e-mail subject line is very, very important.
+Submit manuscripts to firstname.lastname@example.org with the subject line: 2015 November PAD Chapbook Challenge.
+I have a very busy inbox–so the e-mail subject line is very, very important.
 Very.
-Deadline: January 7, 2015.
+Deadline: January 15, 2016.

 Step Six: Wait for Judging

-My goal is to make a decision by Groundhog Day.
-February 2, 2015.
+My goal is to make a decision by spring.
+March 20, 2016.
 If I hit that goal, we should be ready to jump into the 2016 April PAD Challenge with some excitement.

 Follow him on Twitter @robertleebrewer.